hilallucky/jannah-firdaus/README.md

 2. Create database using postgres or mysql (assume ane of that already installed to you machine):

+    ```
+    # sample databasename
+     transaction
+    ```

+3. Update .env file based on no 2.

-3. Migrate the database structure using command below:
+4. Migrate the database structure using command below:

     ```bash
     npx prisma migrate dev --name "init"
     ```

-4. Fill the database records using seeder:
+5. Fill the database records using seeder:

     ```bash
     npx prisma db seed